kaishalux/soaring/README.md

 npm test
 ```

+## Additional Documentation

+Additional documentation including product and solution brainstorm, and timeline is contained in `docs/`.

 ## Getting help

 If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.